-Senior management has completed a full online training course on the main issues relating to compliance.
-Most board members have completed the online compliance training (4 modules on compliance basics, data protection, information security and prevention of corruption).
+Senior management has completed a full online training course on compliance main issues.
+Most of the Board members have completed the online compliance training (4 modules on Compliance basics, Data protection, Information security and Prevention of corruption).

-[GOV-2] Information provided to and sustainability matters addressed by administrative, management and supervisory bodies
+[GOV-2] Information provided to, and sustainability matters addressed by administrative, management and supervisory bodies